DongqiFu/DPPIN/README.md

 In brief, two inputs are required to construct a dynamic protein-protein interaction network.
 The first one is a static protein-protein interation network and the second one is the time-aware gene expression value series of each protein.
 Through the activity and co-expression analysis (as shown in Figure 1), a dynamic network is constructed.

 ![pic](/Generation_Process.png)
 <p align="center"> Figure 1.
-Dynamic Protein Network Generation Process. </p>
+Dynamic Protein Interaction Network Generation Process. </p>

-The static networks for building DPPIN are available at [YeastNet](https://www.inetbio.org/yeastnet/downloadnetwork.php).
+The static networks for building the corresponding dynamic networks of DPPIN are available at [YeastNet](https://www.inetbio.org/yeastnet/downloadnetwork.php).
-The yeast temporal gene expression value (GSE3431.txt) from ["Tu et al., Logic of the Yeast Metabolic Cycle: Temporal Compartmentalization of Cellular Processes.
-Science 2005."](https://science.sciencemag.org/content/310/5751/1152) is available at [NCBI](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE3431).
+The yeast temporal gene expression value (GSE3431.txt) retrieved from ["Tu et al., Logic of the Yeast Metabolic Cycle: Temporal Compartmentalization of Cellular Processes.
+Science 2005."](https://science.sciencemag.org/content/310/5751/1152) is also available at [NCBI](https://www.ncbi.nlm.nih.gov/geo/download/?acc=GSE3431).

-The dynamic network construction method is mainly adopted from ["Zhang et al., A method for predicting protein complex in dynamic PPI networks.
+The method for constructing a dynamic network is mainly adopted from ["Zhang et al., A method for predicting protein complex in dynamic PPI networks.
 BMC Bioinformatics 2016."](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-016-1101-y).

 ## How to Run